 Years ago, in South Africa shortly before I emigrated to the UK one step ahead of the forces behind me, I spent six months hosting a number of world famous journalists interested in the local version of South Africa’s news.
 I had at that time a 500 acre estate, two rondavels which I shared with Hugo Fernandes, a fellow musician, which had a Lion Park on one perimeter providing that comforting African Lion roar sleep hygiene.
 The house in Chartwell also featured an outdoor shooting range there where I learned a great deal about handguns and self defense.
 Exciting times that led me to a brother friendship with similarly PTSD anti-war thinker like myself.
 An Iranian born son of a famous Shah era movie producer, Ebrahim Golestan.

 Kaveh Golestan lived in Eton Terrace, where, after I arrived in the UK with little or no friend network, he would invite me every week for long and winding talks over coffee and Marlboro reds.
 And the very finest hashish imaginable.
 Long before its health benefits became the fastest growing sector in the US Stock market.
-It is fair to say in my first 5 years in the UK, Kaveh, was my ethical interest mirror in starting a new life in a new country.
+It is fair to say in my first 5 years in the UK, Kaveh, was my ethical interest mirror in starting a new life in a new country without forgetting the old.

 One day during this early period of my life in England in the musical 80’s, after I had established my first recording studio in Hampton Court, Kaveh asked to visit my home on the Thames and photograph “a day in the life of Andrew Brel“.
 Of course I agreed, but didn’t give it much thought.
 When he arrived that day, I hadn’t even shaved, let alone brush my hair or put on fancy clothes.
 I didn’t consider any concession to style that might suggest mindful awareness of what an honor this really was.
 A current Press photographer of the year award winner was coming to shoot me?
 Why should I do hair and make up?